loopandlearn/news/docs/edition/2024-11-14.md

 > Additionally, we worked on standardizing the oref implementation across platforms, moving away from JavaScript to support a shared reference implementation rather than just a design.
 Progress was also made on the coding front, setting us up to deliver a more cohesive and accessible experience across platforms.

-Other groups focused on topics such as AID testing/development, Nightscout and open souce sustainability.
+Other groups focused on topics such as AID testing/development, Nightscout and open source sustainability.

 Theresa Hastings sums it up quite nicely, probably for all of us: